 Ward previously served as a Vice President at Hill+Knowlton Strategies, formerly Public Strategies, Inc., where he focused on both corporate and public affairs, managing client concerns for one of the world’s top management consulting companies.
 He was also part of a seasoned client services team providing strategic counsel, research, media monitoring, messaging, and more for an enterprise Forbes named one of “America’s 25 Most Inspiring Companies.”

-Earlier in his career, Ward was Communications Director for Texas State Senator Florence Shapiro, managing press, speechwriting, and communications for the longtime chairman of the Senate Education Committee.
+Earlier in his career, Ward was a Communications Director in the Texas Senate, managing press, speechwriting, and communications for a longtime chairman of the Senate Education Committee.